 Pediatrician Dr. Bidisha Sarkar opines, “Prunes are known for their laxative properties and many mothers have found that drinking prune juice can help aid digestion for their baby when they are having difficulty passing stool.
 There is no definitive answer as to how effective this method is since every baby’s digestive system is unique.”

-Constipation may result in compression over urinary bladder and increases the frequency of urination.
+Constipation may result in compression over the urinary bladder and increase the frequency of urination.
 You can find it difficult to regulate an overactive bladder.
 Prunes prevent constipation and promote normal functioning of your bladder while breastfeeding.

 3. Promotes nerve impulses